Head-to-head · Comparison

 Solscan's key strengths include most comprehensive and reliable solana block explorer, default transaction verification tool linked by wallets and dapps, labeled accounts make it easy to identify known entities on-chain.
 Mayan Finance stands out for fastest cross-chain swaps available — most complete in under 60 seconds, single-transaction ux eliminates the multi-step bridge-then-swap workflow, competitive pricing through auction mechanism — relayers compete to give best rates.
 On the flip side, Solscan's weaknesses include pro api requires paid subscription for higher rate limits, while Mayan Finance's main drawback is depends on wormhole infrastructure — any wormhole downtime affects mayan.

 While Solscan (Analytics & Charts) and Mayan Finance (Bridges) serve different primary purposes, users often consider both when building their Solana toolkit.
-Neither has a clear community advantage, so your decision should be feature-driven.
+Solscan has the community's vote, but your mileage may vary depending on your specific needs.
 We recommend trying both — Solscan is free to start and Mayan Finance is free to start.
 Read user reviews on each tool's page for real-world feedback from the Solana community.